 5 Tips to Help You Dominate the Sales Sites

 While many of these tips also apply to trade ins, you’ll find them particularly effective on auction and private sales sites.

 With so many ads out there and buyers looking to get the best deals possible, each of these tips will add a little something extra to your ad to help you rise above the rest of the sellers.

-Even if you bought a case at the store, went through screen protectors like candy, and took great care of your phone, there’s a good chance there are still a few scratches or the odd little quirk.
+Even if you bought a case at the store, went through screen protectors like candy, and took great care of your mobile, there’s a good chance there are still a few scratches or the odd little quirk.

 It still works great, but it’s not mint.